Some information on this web page is sourced from the WorkSafe Publication 'Preventing and addressing bullying at work' - Edition 2 - February 2009.

 Staff members have a duty to take care of their own health and safety and the health and safety of others.
 Staff members also have a duty to co-operate with action the University takes to comply with OHS laws.

-Risk, Health and Safety has developed Hazard Identification, Risk Assessment and Control for the Prevention of Workplace Bullying guidelines (docx, 70kb) to assist staff members, managers or supervisors in identifying signs of or potential causes for bullying behaviour.
+Risk, Health and Safety has developed Hazard Identification, Risk Assessment and Control for the Prevention of Workplace Bullying guidelines (pdf, 39kb) to assist staff members, managers or supervisors in identifying signs of or potential causes for bullying behaviour.

 For further information on using these guidelines please contact Manager, Risk, Health and Safety.